-There's nothing like a homemade sugar cookie that's iced to tempt your sweet tooth.
+There's nothing like a homemade cookie that's iced to tempt your sweet tooth.
 Not only does the icing add flavor and richness to the cookie, but it adds a tantalizing appeal.

 Mom's Recipe Scrapbooks (c.
 1920s)